 Lentil Risotto with Rainbow Chard and Carrots is a creamy, flavor packed main from Asha Shivakumar’s debut cookbook Masala & Meatballs.
-New to Indian cooking or looking to delve deeper?
-Asha’s new book Masala & Meatballs, Incredible Indian Dishes with An American Twist is packed with inspiration to tempt your culinary prowess.
-From Asha’s new book, with an easy risotto method, dinner is ready in about 45 minutes.
+Sharing an easy risotto method, loaded with flavor, dinner is ready in about 45 minutes.
 This recipe is vegetarian, vegan and gluten free.

 Broadening one’s palate comes from an array of life experiences.
 Having been raised in Texas, my Southern roots influenced my BBQ and TexMex cravings; flavors I still lean on and love today.
 Prior to my shift in diet many years ago, I pretty much cooked and ate foods I grew up and was most familiar with.
 But it was during this shift new ingredients, and methods of cooking gained my attention.